 If we talk about pregnancy a lot at Ritual—a lot, a lot—it’s only because we emphatically believe that knowing what’s going on in your body is as crucial as a great prenatal multivitamin.
-After all, our science team has combed through thousands of studies in the way of pregnancy, nutrition, and what it takes to support both you and baby from conception to birth, breastfeeding, and beyond.
+After all, our science team has combed through thousands of studies in the way of pregnancy, nutrition, and what it takes to support both you and baby.
 So when it comes to relaying the essentials?
 Well, that’s a no-brainer.

 With that all in mind, we thought we’d do you one better by compiling a little glossary featuring some of our most popular content for parents-to-be.
 Wondering how much you need to change your diet, for example?
 How about the nutrients you should look for in a prenatal?
 Find it all below.

 The Question: How soon should I start taking a prenatal vitamin?